 - Ugg boots can also be washed in a machine on a short wash with a gentle spin.
-When you dry them use a shoe tree or coat hanger inside to dry them uprigh so the air get right to the foot.
+When you dry them use a shoe tree or coat hanger inside to dry them upright so the air gets right to the foot.
 When fully dry, vigorously rub the sheepskin and it will come back like new.

 Feet – deal with the cause of the problem

 Sweaty feet don’t have to lead to smelly feet.

 - Wash your feet regularly and dry them thoroughly.

 - Change your socks every day.

 - Wear cotton socks and avoid nylon – it doesn’t absorb moisture very well.

 - Change your shoes after sports and let them dry out – don’t sling them in a closed-up sports bag and leave them there.

 - Try not to wear the same shoes two days running – letting them air for 24 hours will help

 - Remove the insoles and let them air – make sure they are allowed to dry thoroughly